Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Due to future constraints on use of fossil fuels, electricity must become the primary means of efficient medium distance transmission of energy.

-Grid supplied electricity can be divided into two portions, dependable electricity and interruptible electricity.
+Grid supplied electricity can be divided into two portions, firm power which is dependably available and interruptible power which is only intermittently available.

-Interruptible electricity is electromagnetic power which is centrally dispatched to the extent necessary to absorb the instantaneous clean electricity generation capacity surplus to the electricity grid's instantaneous dependable power load.
-At each consumer premises the use of interruptible power is automatically enabled/disabled in real time by a consumer specific signal from the LDC (Local Distribution Company) or IESO (independent Electricity System Operator).
-The enable/disable signals are computer generated to fairly share the available interruptible power over all connected interruptible power consumers.
+Interruptible power is electricity which is centrally dispatched to the extent necessary to usefully use the instantaneous clean electricity generation capacity which is surplus to the electricity grid's instantaneous firm power load.
+The interruptible load should be automatically enabled/disabled in real time by a consumer specific control signal from the LDC (Local Distribution Company) or IESO (independent Electricity System Operator).
+The interruptible load enable/disable signals should be computer generated to fairly allocate the available interruptible power among the interruptible power customers.

-The main sources of interruptible electricity are wind electricity generation, solar electricity generation and unused dependable electricity generation.
+The main sources of interruptible electricity are unused clean firm electricity generation. intermittent wind electricity generation and intermittent solar electricity generation.

-Dependable electricity provides the dependable power required by most existing electricity applications, but bears a premium price per monthly dependable power peak kW as well as a low price per marginal kWh consumed.
+Firm electricity provides the dependable power required by most existing electricity applications, but bears a premium price per monthly peak demand kW measured at times when interruptible power is not available to the consumer.

 a) Reduced overall energy system costs;